As an Amazon Associate I earn from qualifying purchases.

 It’s eye-catching as-is but transforms into a show-stopping dessert when decorated with vegan buttercream or vegan whipped cream!
 And on especially warm days, you can’t go wrong with drizzling a little mango compote on top of each slice.
 One bite and you’ll feel instantly refreshed.

 Looking for more fruity vegan cakes?
 Check out our vegan pear cake, vegan lemon loaf, banana cheesecake, and vegan apple cake.
+If you’re also wanting mangos for breakfast, try out these fluffy mango pancakes.

 The Ingredients and Substitutes